-- I. An employee shall not make a personal long distance call or send a facsimile or other electronic transmission that creates a District expense to the School Board.
-An employee who violates this rule shall be required to pay for the call or facsimile, and such action shall be reported to the Superintendent or designee. - II.
-Prior authorization for all personal long distance calls and facsimiles shall be given by the principal or site administrator. - III.
+- I. Prior authorization for all personal long distance calls and facsimiles shall be given by the principal or site administrator.
+Any expense for personal use shall be reimbursed to the District within fourteen (14) calendar days of the District's receipt of the invoice.
+Failure to reimburse the District in a timely manner or excessive use of the District equipment for personal reasons may be cause for suspension or dismissal. - II.
 Employee use of District cell telephones shall be, to the extent possible, limited to business use only.
 The District shall be reimbursed for any personal calls made by the employee.
-Procedures for implementing this provision shall be developed. - IV.
-Any long distance telephone calls made by a School Board member and charged to the District office shall be paid by the School Board, provided the purpose of the call was to conduct School Board business. - V. Procedures shall be developed to review telephone and facsimile bills.
+Procedures for implementing this provision shall be developed. - III.
+Any long distance telephone calls made by a School Board member and charged to the District office shall be paid by the School Board, provided the purpose of the call was to conduct School Board business. - IV.
+Procedures shall be developed to review telephone and facsimile bills.